MPhil or PhD Electronics, Computing or Mathematics*

 New Route PhD

-The route is for recently qualified graduates with good honours degrees who are keen to progress immediately to a research experience in their preparations for a career in which the ability to undertake research will play a key role.
+The new route is for recently qualified graduates with good honours degrees who are keen to progress immediately to a research experience and to prepare for a career in which the ability to undertake research will play a key role.

 Traditional Route PhD